eduriol/test-back-senior/README.md

 ```
 Once this is done you can run the scenarios by simply running the following command:
 ```
-maven test
+mvn test
 ```
 ### Reports
 Pending...
 ## Manually test API
-To perform a basic manual GET petition to Contact API, you can execute the following cURL command:
+To perform a basic manual GET petition to _Contact API_, you can execute the following cURL command:
 ```
 curl --request GET '{{host}}/v1/contacts/search?order=asc&order_by=created_at&phone_number={{phone_number}}' \
 --header 'Authorization: Basic {{token}}'